microsauce/gravy/README.md

 ### Your First Application

-Create an example app:
+Create the example app:

 	$ gravy create [app-name] example

-This command creates an example application in a folder named [app-name].
+This command creates the example application in a folder named [app-name].
 The example application demonstrates many Gravy features.
 The application folder layout is as follows:

 	[app-name]                   - root application folder
 	    |- application.groovy    - main application script